-Because each cabin has a Counsellor, and most often also a second junior staff member, living with the campers, we are able to closely monitor how each child is adjusting to Camp and quickly respond to any anxieties or concerns.
+Because each cabin has a Cabin Leader, and most often also a second junior staff member, living with the campers, we are able to closely monitor how each child is adjusting to Camp and quickly respond to any anxieties or concerns.

 During our nine-day staff training program that is held before Summer Camp begins, all staff members participate in workshops that teach them to identify the signs of a typical “homesick” camper.
 Staff members are encouraged to practice and discuss effective stategies and methods to help a camper cope with missing home.

-Four veteran staff members are hired as Section Directors, and they work closely with either the Boys or Girls cabin counsellors.
-In cases where a child is struggling with homesickness, the Section Directors will often mentor the camper to help him or her overcome homesickness.
-In the very rare serious case, our Section Directors will contact the camper’s family to update the parents on the camper’s progress and seek any feedback from the parents that may help the child.
+Veteran staff members are hired as Cabin Managers, and they work closely with either the Cabin Leaders that oversee groups of campers.
+In cases where a child is struggling with homesickness, the Cabin Managers often mentor the camper to help him or her overcome homesickness.
+In the very rare serious case, our Cabin Managers contact the camper’s family to update the parents on the camper’s progress and seek any feedback from the parents that may help the child.

 Our experience is that a camper contacting home can only exacerbate homesickness.
 While our policy is to keep parents updated if there are any concerns with their child, campers won’t have an opportunity to talk directly with their parents.

 My child has allergies.
 How do you accommodate his/her diet?

 Each year, we have a number of campers that attend Wenonah with food allergies, including serious nut allergies.
 Wenonah is designated as a nut aware setting.
 All food served through the kitchen and on outtrips is carefully screened to ensure it does not contain nuts nor nut products.